#1 – Brazil is the largest coffee producer, consumer and exporter worldwide.

 - everywhere and at any time, whether with friends, relatives or at work.

-- sold on the street as well in small plastic cups.
+- It is sold on the street as well in small plastic cups.

 Café com Limão / Limãozinho